Richard Coyne BArch MLArch PhD RIBA RIAS FRSA

 From 2013-2016 I was Postgraduate Dean of Research in the College of Humanities and Social Science, which oversees 11 schools, including ECA.

 I enjoy supervising PhD students, blogging, writing, vigorous exercise (still), travel and hiking in the countryside.
 It’s fair to say I like new gadgets and challenging ideas.
 I’m a technophile.
-I recently completed a book on mood and emotion that appeared with MIT Press in January 2016.
+I completed a book on mood and emotion that appeared with MIT Press in January 2016.
 I am also thinking a lot about nature and just published a book called Network Nature, with Bloomsbury Academic.
 My last book was on the philosopher of semiotics C.S.
 Peirce.
-So that makes me something of a biophile, or a critical technobiophile!
+So that makes me something of a critical semio-technobiophile!